In this article, Hooke Audio will show you how to learn Do Smart Tvs Have Bluetooth and connect wireless headsets with other devices.

-TVs are now cheaper than ever, but is it worth getting one with Bluetooth?
-It all depends on how often you use Bluetooth devices like headphones or speakers.
-If you like to use your Bluetooth headphones or speakers with your TV, then a TV with Bluetooth can be beneficial.
+TVs are now cheaper than ever, but is it worth getting one with Bluetooth enabled?
+It depends on how frequently you use Bluetooth devices, such as headphones or speakers.
+If you like to use your wireless headphones or speakers with your TV HDMI port, a TV with a Bluetooth logo can benefit.

 Many intelligent TVs today have Bluetooth built-in.
 All intelligent TVs are Bluetooth-enabled by Sony, LG, Samsung, Hisense, and Toshiba.
-You can make smart TVs Bluetooth-enabled even if they don’t have Bluetooth by either downloading the smartphone app or using a Bluetooth transmitter.
+You can make smart TVs with Bluetooth enabled headphones even if they don’t have short-range wireless technology by either downloading the smartphone app or using a Bluetooth transmitter.

 It is expensive to integrate Bluetooth chips into every intelligent TV set, so some manufacturers don’t bother.

 1. Which TVs are Bluetooth-enabled?

 This Bluetooth enabled smart TV models is Bluetooth compatible with short-range wireless technology:

 - Hisense – H55, H65, H8G, H9G series

 - LG – UN7300 series, UN7370 series, & UN8500 Series